 There are so many cozy cafés and winstubs (Alsatian restaurants) in Strasbourg, so definitely plan to eat while you’re there.
 If you’re visiting during Christmas, the markets are next-level.
 And if you’re visiting any other time of year, it’s still got that charming, slightly French, slightly German blend of culture that makes it feel so unique.

-Extra tip.
-For a local feel, don’t stay only in the city center.
+Extra tip: for a more local feel, don’t stay only in the city center.
 Stroll around the district of Krutenau, visit a bakery, and enjoy some of the flakiest croissants!
+You are in France, after all!

 Cologne (Köln)